tsukhu/gatsby-atomic-themes/packages/core-theme/README.md

 # Gatsby Core Theme

-The core theme sets up the configuration based on the default Gatsby Starter template.
+The core theme sets up the base configuration.

 - The idea is to have the SEO, image processing, file source setup , PWA, core branding of the product in one place and versioned
 - Sites can simply use the not worry about setting this piece properly and any changes to the core configuration can be done via the theme.
+- All organization specific core plugins , icons can be configured here.

 ## How to use